Isles Day-to-Day: Practice Updates | New York Islanders

-The New York Islanders hit the ice for practice at Northwell Health Ice Center on Thursday.
+The New York Islanders hit the ice on Monday morning for practice at Northwell Health Ice Center ahead of their three-game road trip in Canada.

 Matthew Schaefer – Ryan Pulock